Japapino/vehicle-sim-node-server/readme.txt

 ## Future Features

-- 🚗 **Enhanced Vehicle Data** - Integration with more comprehensive vehicle data sources.
+- 🚗 **Enhanced Vehicle Data** - Add trim selection and integration with more comprehensive vehicle data sources.
 - 📊 **Advanced Analytics** - Vehicle loan calculator along with more vehicle statistics like resale and number still on the road/registered
 - 📱 **Mobile Compatibility** - Improved compatibility with mobile devices.